All Episodes

 You have to get rid of everything.

-But even if we did, and I think they have to come and recognize the Jewish state.
+But even if we did, and I think they have to come and recognize the Jewish state, I've said always, you know, you want peace.

-The thing that prevents peace uh is the persistent refusal to recognize the right of the Jewish people for a state of their own.
+The thing that prevents peace is the persistent refusal to recognize the right of the Jewish people for a state of their own.

-That's what the Palestinians are precondition.
+That's what the Palestinians are.

 It's a simple.

-I don't say it's a precondition for talks, but if you want to end the the conflict, that is a prerequisite for peace.
+I don't say it's a precondition for talks, but if you want to end the conflict, that is a prerequisite for peace.

 What a fascinating possibility is that there is a new emerging potential and possibility, an alliance, maybe the likes of which we haven't seen since World War II against evil in our time.